-- Share with the young people that in this chapter they will explore the history of the Sacraments of the Church. - ▶ Briefly summarize the Looking Ahead feature.
+- Share with students that in this chapter they will explore the history of the Sacraments of the Church. - Briefly summarize the Looking Ahead feature.

 Point out the timeline and explain that this will be referred to throughout the chapter.

 Introduce